 I always knew I was capable of graduating from high school, going to college, and becoming successful.
 I even knew that I wanted to become a veterinarian!
-But when it came to understanding how I’d reach these goals, I felt lost and too quiet to ask for help.
-Then College Track showed up to my middle school, and talked with us about the program.
+But when it came to understanding how I’d reach these goals, I felt lost and too shy to ask for help.
+Then College Track showed up at my middle school and talked with us about the program.
 I immediately applied.

-College Track has given me opportunities to become involved in things and develop my passions.
+College Track has given me opportunities to become more involved and develop my passions.
 I get excited about preparing for college and talking with my advisors.
-I go on college tours–at place UCLA, USC, and Pomona–and think: “I belong here.”
+I go on college tours–at places like UCLA, USC, and Pomona–and think, “I belong here.”